marcusgia2505/classEx_doc/docs/Develop.rst

 	$resetGroupNr($group_nr_a[$id]);

-.. warning:: You can find an example for the implemented code in the repository.
+.. note::  You can find an example for the implemented code in the repository.
 The game is called "Assignment".

 Further settings